By Chantal India, on 7 February 2022

 - Add a campaign duration and budget

 - Fill in all of the fields to create your ad

 Remember that you are targeting users who already know your brand.
 Therefore, you can skip the introductions and focus directly on messages that will nudge them to convert.

-It is also important to try out different messaging and creative and conduct A/B tests to see which ones work best.
+It is also important to try out different messaging and creatives and conduct A/B tests to see which ones work best.

-You already have your campaign created, so you can launch it to start getting conversions and results right away.
-But watch out: your work is not done yet.
+You already have your campaign created, so you can launch it to start getting conversions and get results right away.
+But, your work is not done yet!

-You will have to keep track of how your campaign is performing.
-Discontinue the least effective combinations of copy and images and allocate more budget to the ones that are performing the best.
+You will need to keep track of how your campaign is performing.
+Discontinue the least effective combinations of copy and images and allocate more budget to the ones that are performing best.

 Over time, you'll also be able to understand the best time to reach your consumers and the URLs that yield the best results.
 In short, never stop trying and learning!